Boosting Object Representation Learning via Motion and Object Continuity: Related Work

 \textbf{Optical Flow.} Optical flow methods aim at finding translation vectors for each pixel in an input image to most accurately warp the current frame to the next frame.
 In other words, optical flow techniques try to find pixel groups with a common fate.
-Estimating optical flow is a fundamental problem of computer vision, starting with such approaches as the Gunnar-Farneback Algorithm \cite{farneback2003two} (for other traditional approaches please refer to \cite{fleet2006optical}).
+Estimating optical flow is a fundamental problem of computer vision, starting with such approaches as the Gunnar-Farneback Algorithm \cite{farneback2003two} (for other traditional approaches, please refer to \cite{fleet2006optical}).
 By now it is widely used in a variety of applications such as action recognition \cite{cai2019temporal, lee2018motion}, object tracking \cite{kale2015moving, zhou2018deeptam}, video segmentation \cite{liu2020efficient, li2021dynamic}.
-Most recent works are based on deep learning approaches \cite{dosovitskiy2015flownet, ilg2017flownet, luo2021upflow, hur2020optical, jeong2022imposing}.
-Recently optical flow has also been applied to RL settings \cite{goel2018unsupervised, yuezhang2018initial}.
-Both approaches hint the downstream RL agent at possibly important object locations, but do not perform object representation learning.
+Most recent works are based on DL approaches \cite{dosovitskiy2015flownet, ilg2017flownet, luo2021upflow, hur2020optical, teed2020raft, stone2021smurf, jeong2022imposing}.
+Recently optical flow has also been applied to RL settings \cite{goel2018unsupervised, yuezhang2018initial} which hint the downstream RL agent at possibly important object locations, but do not perform object representation learning.
+As previously mentioned, optical flow is considered as a preprocessing step in MOC, thus any suitable OF method can in principle be used for a specific MOC implementation.

 \textbf{Self-Supervised Learning.} The idea of motion supervised learning is related to the large field of self-supervised learning.
-In fact, \cite{yang2021self} presents a self-supervised approach for motion segmentation based on flow.
-However, their approach mainly focuses on detecting moving objects and does not necessarily improve explicit object encodings.
-Moreover, their approach was not developed as a general framework that can incorporate any out-of-the-box object discovery method.
-Aside from this, the $\mathcal{L}^{\text{OC}}$ loss of MOC can be considered as a contrastive loss, popularly used in self-supervised learning.
+In fact the motion supervision aspect of MOC stands in line with other approaches \cite{kipf2021SaVi, elsayed2022savi++, yang2021self} and notably \cite{Bao2022discovering} and confirms their findings on the general benefit of motion priors for object detection, however these works do not specifically improve or otherwise evaluate obtained object encodings for anything other than object detection.
+Aside from this, the $\mathcal{L}^{\text{OC}}$ loss of MOC can be considered as a form of contrastive loss, popularly used in self-supervised learning.
 Among other things, recent works apply patch-based contrasting \cite{henaff2020data}, augmentations \cite{chen2020simple}, cropping \cite{he2020momentum} or RL based contrasting \cite{laskin2020curl}.
-In comparison MOC contrasts encodings between consecutive time steps.
-Lastly, the previously mentioned approaches do not perform object representation learning, but rather try to improve the full encoding of an image.
+In comparison, MOC contrasts encodings between consecutive time steps.
+These approaches do not perform object representation learning, but rather try to improve the full encoding of an image.